-Blue-collar jobs tend to involve manual labor or trade skills, which means a college degree isn't always necessary, but you may still need an apprenticeship or trade school experience.
+Blue-collar jobs often involve manual labor or trade skills, so a college degree isn't always necessary; however, you may still need an apprenticeship or trade school experience.

 So check out these blue-collar jobs that pay at least $75,000 a year.
 All salary figures come from the U.S. Bureau of Labor Statistics.